Skip to main content

 Springs and Dampers

 Sway Bars - Always available: The main way to adjust balance between oversteer and understeer.
 Stiffer front is more understeer, stiffer rear is more oversteer and vice versa.
-If set too soft, the car becomes unstable during cornering, especially at medium and high speed.
+If set too soft, the car might become unstable during cornering, especially at medium and high speed.
 At least 3 steps stiffer front and rear are recommended for most cars.
 Soften by at most one step or harden by 1-3 steps to balance the car.
+Bumpy tracks like the Nordschleife can benefit from softer sway bars to reduce mid corner bouncing.

 Spring Rates - Stage 2: Softest settings recommended by default to increase grip and stability.
 Increasing overall stiffness is not recommended outside of special cases like ovals or very high downforce cars - when you want to avoid hitting the bump stops.
 Each step increases stiffness by a large amount, making these nearly unusable to adjust car balance.